urbancrazy119/chkPass/README.md

 # add for check site in chklist.txt
-# cron 2 python files
+# cron a.sh sh script
+# start tele.sh for sending telegram msg